Esri/arcgis-webappbuilder-widgets-themes/dev-guide/Widget-dev.md

 # Widget development #
 To develop a widget, create a new  `BaseWidget` subclass in the widget folder.
 The following demonstrates how to create a custom widget from scratch.
-The screen captures shown below are from Sublime text in which the ArcGIS WebApp Builder directory opens.
+The screen captures shown below are from Sublime text in which the Web AppBuilder for ArcGIS directory opens.

 All of the code for demo widgets are in the stemapp/widgets/samplewidgets/Demo folder.
 You can view demo widgets through http://**your host**/webapp/?config=sample-configs/config-demo.json.